dangazineu/tako/docs/designs/exec-workflow-engine.md

 To maintain the ease of use for simple, one-off tasks, the existing `tako run` command will be retained as a simplified entrypoint to the workflow engine.

--   **`tako run <command>`**: This command will be a shortcut for `tako exec --workflow-from-command -- <command>`.
-The engine will dynamically construct a single-step workflow from the provided command, allowing users to execute simple commands across repositories without creating a formal `tako.yml` workflow definition.
+-   **`tako run <command>`**: This command is a convenience wrapper that dynamically constructs and executes a single-step workflow from the provided command.
+It is equivalent to creating a temporary `tako.yml` with a single `run` step and executing it with `tako exec`.
 -   **`tako lint`**: This command will perform a semantic validation of the `tako.yml` file.
 It will check for common errors such as circular dependencies, unreachable steps, and invalid syntax in CEL expressions.

 ### 7.2.
 Debugging and Introspection